kwasniew/hyperbook/manuscript/ch7.md

 ## Exercise: avoiding duplicate posts

-Your task is to change the code, so that it only adds a post from the WebSocket.
+Your task is to change the code so that it only adds a post from the WebSocket.
 Modify the `AddPost` action and stop adding `newPost` until we receive a confirmation from the server.

 <details>